-Much of the fabric of my life has been shaped by my experiences in public alternative schools.
-As I child, I went to an “open optional” elementary school.
+Much of the fabric of my life was shaped by my experiences in public alternative schools.
+As I child, I went to an “open optional” program at Susitna Elementary School.
 For grades 7-12, I attended Steller Alternative School, where I stumbled into radical politics and started organizing around student power, feminism, environmental issues, anti-militarism, and labor solidarity.

 After graduating from Evergreen, I worked for several months as a core organizer for mass direct actions against the World Trade Organization’s Seattle Ministerial in late 1999.
 Following the Seattle protests, I focused on organizing and movement-based writing.
 During the first decade of the 2000s, I did some of this work as part of the administrative collective of Colours of Resistance, a North American network that sought to develop feminist, multi-racial, anti-racist, queer liberationist, anti-authoritarian, anti-capitalist politics in the global justice movement.

 From 2002 until 2010, I was a PhD student in the History of Consciousness program at the University of California at Santa Cruz.
 With the support of wonderful mentors, I was able to write a dissertation motivated by my political commitments.
-Through extensive interviews with organizers across the U.S. and Canada, this research delves into the really sharp organizing and thinking developing among anti-authoritarians involved in broad-based movements and also explores big unresolved questions that we face.
+Through extensive interviews with organizers across the U.S. and Canada, this research delved into the sophisticated organizing and thinking developing among anti-authoritarians involved in broad-based movements and also explored big unresolved questions that we face.
 My book Another Politics is a significantly updated version of this project.

-While in Santa Cruz, I organized rank-and-file initiatives with and against my union, participated in the direct actions that shut down the San Francisco Financial District after the U.S. invaded Iraq in 2003, worked in a solidarity campaign with predominantly Latino/a campus service workers, participated in direct action against military recruitment, and helped with immigrant justice activism, particularly in actions against border vigilantes in 2005 and during the massive spring demonstrations of 2006.
+While in Santa Cruz, I organized rank-and-file initiatives with and against my union, participated in the direct actions that shut down the San Francisco Financial District after the U.S. invaded Iraq in 2003, worked in a solidarity campaign with predominantly Latinx campus service workers, participated in direct action against military recruitment, and helped with immigrant justice activism, particularly in actions against border vigilantes in 2005 and during the massive spring demonstrations of 2006.
 I did some of these activities as a member of Long Road Collective, a small group of activist graduate students.
 I also worked as a teaching assistant in the activist-inspired Community Studies department and mentored many younger student activists.

-I moved to Ottawa in the summer of 2012 when my partner got a new teaching position.
-Here I have been involved in supporting the Criminalization and Punishment Education Project, End Immigration Detention Network, Families of Sisters in Spirit, Indigenous Peoples Solidarity Movement Ottawa, No One Is Illegal Ottawa, the Ottawa Coalition Against Ford, Ottawa Sanctuary City Network, and Raise the Rates.
+I moved to Ottawa in 2012 when my partner got a new teaching position.
+Here I have been involved, at various times, in supporting the Criminalization and Punishment Education Project, End Immigration Detention Network, Families of Sisters in Spirit, Fight for $15 and Fairness, Indigenous Solidarity Ottawa, No One Is Illegal Ottawa, the Ottawa Coalition Against Ford, Ottawa Sanctuary City Network, and Raise the Rates.
 In 2014, I co-founded Punch Up Collective with a few other longtime activists and, since then, my most consistent political activities have been directed through that group.

 Beyond radical politics and social movements, my other main passions are listening to heavy metal, reading graphic novels, taking saunas, making and eating vegan treats, returning to Alaska, and solitary outdoor endurance activities, especially running.
 Winter is my favorite season and I really love chocolate.